ECCC-MSC/open-data/scripts/generate_variable_tables/README.md

 * Test module which tests the methods in `main.py`
 * Verifies that the directory is created if it does not exist
-* Verifies that the year and month are appended to CanSIPS paths
+* Verifies that the year and month are appended to the path

 ### tests/test_fileexplorer.py